Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 As a simple example of how these flaws are fatal let's take writing this blog.
 My process for writing it with Ben is:
 1. Approval that the blog needed to be written - online / asynchronous
-2. Every two days or so publish the blog to him and notify him that I need feedback - online / asynchronous
-3. Ben reads the blog and comments - online / asynchronous
+2. Every two days or so publish the blog to him and notify him that I need feedback and Ben reads the blog and comments - online / asynchronous
-4. If I need help after his feedback then we brainstorm - short meeting / real time
+3. If I need help after his feedback then we brainstorm - short meeting / real time

 Now suppose I had to use meetings for the same process.
 1. Approval meeting - There will need to be an agenda for the meeting so my blog might not even be included.
 If included